Updated: Jan 4

-And why was Corvid relevant to this project in particular?
+And why was Velo relevant to this project in particular?

-Yoav: I think the main value of Corvid is that you can develop 10 times faster compared to anything else.
-And when you need to deploy a project in such a tight schedule with such high volume and such complexity, Corvid is the ideal solution for it.
+Yoav: I think the main value of Velo is that you can develop 10 times faster compared to anything else.
+And when you need to deploy a project in such a tight schedule with such high volume and such complexity, Velo is the ideal solution for it.

 It was over half a decade ago that Yoav had the idea to build a system to help developers get their products to deployment faster.
 He couldn’t have known, at the time, that it would become so necessary to himself down the line.

 So you know in the world of computing… we developers, we love a lot of freedom.
 We love to make a lot of decisions.
 Making decisions takes time.
 Checking technologies take time.
 Trying to connect different things together takes a lot of time.
 Configuring, building servers, configuring the network, configuring how different services interact, all of that takes a lot of time.
 What we’ve done with Velo - we’ve eliminated most of it.

 You get a ready to use environment from day zero, which includes everything that you need.
 It builds both the development environment, which is online, so there’s no set up, you just start working.
 It includes the key elements - the ability to create an application, the database, a server that you can write code against and it’s already pre-integrated.
 You get it so that its deployment and build are already done for you.
 So the time it takes you to go from a new project to production applications, it can be as low five minutes.